As the cold weather starts to bite, is there anything we can do to protect ourselves from illness during the winter months?

 While we have stressed the fact that your diet is not going to help 100% prevent you from becoming ill, some foods can help to reduce how long you're sick.
 Here are five foods that you should consider adding to your diet.

-- Citrus Fruit – Vitamin C is often overrated in terms of importance.
+- Citrus Fruits – Vitamin C is often overrated in terms of importance.
 Increasing your vitamin C intake will NOT improve your immune system.
 However, some studies have shown vitamin C can shorten the duration of a cold and reduce symptoms.

 - Garlic – There is some evidence that garlic may improve your immune system, helping it to fight off germs and reduce inflammation.